Alison J. Tierney: Career

-Tierney first joined the staff of the Department of Nursing Studies at The University of Edinburgh as a lecturer and eventually received a Personal Chair in Nursing Research in October 1997.
+Tierney first joined the staff of the Department of Nursing Studies at The University of Edinburgh as a Lecturer and was conferred with a Personal Chair in Nursing Research in October 1997.
 For a 10-year period she was Director of their government-funded Nursing Research Unit.
 After a final period as Head of Nursing Studies, Tierney left in 2002 to join the University of Adelaide in South Australia as Professor and Head of the Department of Clinical Nursing, and as Director of the South Australian Center of The Joanna Briggs Institute at the Royal Adelaide Hospital.
-She remains affiliated to the University of Adelaide as an adjunct professor.
+She remained affiliated to the University of Adelaide as an adjunct professor until 2020.